hyperFounder/ODE-Verse-Matchmaker/README.md

 - Launch IntelliJ IDEA and configure your Java JDK.

-  - Go to "File" -> "Project Structure" -> "Project Settings" -> "Project" and select a JDK in the "Project SDK" dropdown.
+  - Go to "File" -> "Project Structure" -> "Project Settings" -> "Project" and select a SDK in the "Project SDK" dropdown.

 - Ensure that the JavaFX library is properly configured in IntelliJ IDEA.
   - Go to "File" -> "Project Structure" -> "Libraries" and add the ```javafx-sdk/lib``` folder by selecting the JavaFX SDK installation directory.